Treatment services are available in all 13 localities across England.

-She also has experience working in substance misuse services and of looking after doctors who find themselves in the criminal justice system.
-She is also a trustee of the Doctors Support Network which provides peer support to doctors with mental health and substance misuse problems.
+She also has experience of working in substance misuse services and of looking after doctors who find themselves in the criminal justice system.
+She is a trustee of the Doctors Support Network which provides peer support to doctors with mental health and substance misuse problems.

 Dr Chandra Kanneganti